-- 1. Use your full name as part of the file name when you save your resume this will make your resume attachment easily identifiable to the employer. - 2.
-The subject line of the email message should include your name and the position for which you are applying. - 3.
-Send yourself a blind carbon copy (BCC) of the email so that you have a record of the submission. - 4.
-Use a dedicated professional email address for your job search.
-Be sure that the email address you are using for submission matches the email listed on your resume.
-Make sure you check your email every day.
-Don't forget to check "junk" or "spam" folders. - 5.
-Never submit your resume without explanation.
-The body of the email is your cover letter.
-(More information on page 28.) - 6.
-Always attach the resume instead of pasting it into the body of the email.
-The only exception is if the employer does not accept attachments.
+- 1. Use your full name as part of the file name when you save your resume this will make your resume attachment easily identifiable to the employer.

+- are applying.

+- email every day.
+Don't forget to check "junk" or "spam" folders.

+- information on page 28.)

+- the employer does not accept attachments.